'Choke point': The tiny island making Vladimir Putin furious

 Helsinki secured a 50-year lease over the Russian portion of the canal in 1963 – partly in exchange for its ongoing neutral status during the Cold War.
 The lease was renewed for another 50 years in 2013.

-Vyborg, along with the city of St Petersberg, is one of Russia's few access points to the Black Sea other than the isolated enclave of Kaliningrad between Poland and Estonia.
-If NATO were to expand its border with Russia (Finland will add a further 1300km), this would increase strategic pressure on both Russian outposts.
+Vyborg, along with the city of St Petersberg, is one of Russia's few access points to the Baltic Sea other than the isolated enclave of Kaliningrad between Poland and Estonia.
+If Nato were to expand its border with Russia (Finland will add a further 1300km), this would increase strategic pressure on both Russian outposts.

 Åland Islands